protomux/examples/basic/README.md

-# Book Service Example
+# Basic Service Example

-This example shows a simple Book service over a single WebSocket using **protomux**.
-It demonstrates:
+Demonstrates a simple Book service over a single WebSocket using **protomux** (and optionally gRPC if you wire it).
+It includes:

-- Protobuf request/response handlers (ListBooks, CreateBook)
+- Protobuf request/response handlers (`ListBooks`, `CreateBook`) registered with `app.RegisterProtoTyped`
-- In‑memory domain model decoupled from generated proto types
+- In‑memory store decoupled from generated proto types
 - Manual TypeScript codecs + WebSocket client speaking the binary envelope
+- (Optional) Dual transport: you can expose the same service via gRPC alongside the websocket

 ## Layout
 ```